Teners-net/laravel-extras/docs/helpers/file-generator.md

 // Instantiate the class
 $fileGenerator = new FileGenerator(
-    'path/to/file.txt', // path of the file to be created 'file contents', // contents of the file to be created true // optional: set to `true` if you want to overwrite existing files );
+    'path/to/file.txt', // path of the file to be created 'file contents', // contents of the file to be createdexisting files );

 // Generate the file
-$fileGenerator->generateFile();
+$fileGenerator->generateFile(
+  true // optional: set to `true` if you want to overwrite );
 ```

 You can also use your own instance of Illuminate\Filesystem\Filesystem to generate the file: